-Port Mode Port VLAN Port Ty ре Ingress Filtering Ingress Acceptance Egress Tagging Allowed VLANs Forbidden VLANs <alb th="" 🔻<="">1<all></all>~<all></all><all></all>1</alb> 1 <all></all> ~ <all></all> <all></all> 1 1 Access 💌 1 C-Port v ~ Tagged and Untagged 💌 Untag Port VLAN 💌 1 2 Access 💌 1 C-Port v ✓ Tagged and Untagged 💌 Untag Port VLAN 💌 1 3 Access 💌 1 C-Port v ✓ Tagged and Untagged 💌 Untag Port VLAN 💌 1 4 Access 💌 1 C-Port v ✓ Tagged and Untagged 💌 Untag Port VLAN 💌 1 5 Access 💌 1 C-Port v ~ Tagged and Untagged 💌 Untag Port VLAN 💌 1 6 Access 💌 1 C-Port v ✓ Tagged and Untagged 💌 Untag Port VLAN 💌 1 7 Access 💌 1 C-Port v ~ Tagged and Untagged 💌 Untag Port VLAN 💌 1 8 Access 🗸 1 C-Port v ✓ Tagged and Untagged 💌 Untag Port VLAN 🗸 1
+Port Mode Port VLAN Port Type Ingress Filtering Ingress Acceptance Egress Tagging Allowed VLANs Forbidden VLANs <alb th="" 💌<="">1<all></all><all></all><all></all>1</alb> 1 <all></all> <all></all> <all></all> 1 1 Access 💌 1 C-Port · • Tagged and Untagged 💌 Untag Port VLAN 💌 1 2 Access 💌 1 C-Port ✓ Tagged and Untagged 💌 Untag Port VLAN 💌 1 3 Access 💌 1 C-Port · • Tagged and Untagged 💌 Untag Port VLAN 💌 1 4 Access 💌 1 C-Port ✓ Tagged and Untagged 💌 Untag Port VLAN 💌 1 5 Access 💌 1 C-Port · • Tagged and Untagged 💌 Untag Port VLAN 💌 1 6 Access 💌 1 C-Port ✓ Tagged and Untagged 💌 Untag Port VLAN 💌 1 7 Access 💌 1 C-Port · • Tagged and Untagged 💌 Untag Port VLAN 💌 1 8 Access 💌 1 C-Port ✓ Tagged and Untagged 💌 Untag Port VLAN 🔻 1 T. 1 1.55

-Figure 4-6-2 : Port VLAN Configuration Screenshot
+Figure 4-6-2: Port VLAN Configuration Screenshot

-Object Description • Port This is the logical port number for this row. • Mode Access Access ports are normally used to connect to end stations.
-Dynamic features like Voice VLAN may add the port to more VLANs behind the scenes.
-Access ports have the following characteristics: • Member of exactly one VLAN, the Port VLAN (Access VLAN), which by default is 1 • Accepts untagged and C-tagged frames • Discards all frames that are not classified to the Access VLAN • On egress all frames classified to the Access VLAN are transmitted untagged.
+Object • Port Description This is the logical port number for this row. have the following characteristics: Member of exactly one VLAN, the Port VLAN (Access VLAN), which by default is 1 Accepts untagged and C-tagged frames Discards all frames that are not classified to the Access VLAN On egress all frames classified to the Access VLAN are transmitted untagged.
 Other (dynamically added VLANs) are transmitted tagged Trunk Trunk ports can carry traffic on multiple VLANs simultaneously, and are normally used to connect to other switches.
-Trunk ports have the following characteristics: By default, a trunk port is member of all VLANs (1-4095) The VLANs that a trunk port is member of may be limited by the use of Allowed VLANs Frames classified to a VLAN that the port is not a member of are discarded By default, all frames but frames classified to the Port VLAN (a.k.a.
+Trunk ports have the following characteristics By default, a trunk port is member of all VLANs (1-4095) The VLANs that a trunk port is member of may be limited by the use of Allowed VLANs Frames classified to a VLAN that the port is not a member of are discarded By default, all frames but frames classified to the Port VLAN (a.k.a.)
 Native VLAN) get tagged on egress.
-Frames classified to the Port VLAN do not get C-tagged on egress Egress tagging can be changed to tag all frames, in which case only tagged frames are accepted on ingress • Port VL Hybrid Hybrid ports resemble trunk ports in many ways, but adds additional port configuration features.
-In addition to the characteristics described for trunk ports, hybrid ports have these abilities: Can be configured to be VLAN tag unaware or, C-tag aware, S-tag aware, or S-custom-tag aware Ingress filtering can be controlled Ingress acceptance of frames and configuration of egress tagging can be configured independently Determines the port's VLAN ID (PVID).
+Frames classified to the Port VLAN do not get C-tagged on egress Egress tagging can be changed to tag all frames, in which case only tagged frames are accepted on ingress Hybrid Hybrid ports resemble trunk ports in many ways, but adds additional port configuration features.
+In addition to the characteristics described for trunk ports hybrid ports have these abilities: Can be configured to be VLAN tag unaware, C-tag aware, S-tag aware, or S-custom-tag aware Ingress filtering can be controlled Ingress acceptance of frames and configuration of egress tagging ca be configured independently Port VLAN Determines the port's VLAN ID (PVID).
 Allowed VLANs are in the range 1 through 4095, default being 1.
-On ingress, frames get classified to the Port VLAN if the port is configured as VLAN unaware, the frame is untagged, or VLAN awareness is enabled on the port, but the frame is priority tagged (VLAN ID = 0).
+On ingress, frames get classified to the Port VLAN if the port is configured a VLAN unaware, the frame is untagged, or VLAN awareness is enabled on the port, but the frame is priority tagged (VLAN ID = 0).
+On egress, frames classified to the Port VLAN do not get tagged if Egress Tagging configuration is set to untag Port VLAN.
+The Port VLAN is called an "Access VLAN" for ports in Access mode and Nativ VLAN for ports in Trunk or Hybrid mode.
+Port Ty /ре Ports in hybrid mode allow for changing the port type, that is, whether a frame's